Nov 11, 2021

 discovery phase in software development process steps

 Depending on the project, Discovery can take a couple of weeks or several months.
-In most cases, discover phase process in software development can be broken down into 4 simple steps.
+In most cases, discovery phase process in software development can be broken down into 4 simple steps.

-3. Workshop.
 Transparency and effective communication are important at all stages of a project, discovery phase is not an exception.
-Therefore, as soon as we have articulated project requirements and findings, we conduct a workshop with key stakeholders and the analytics team to approve the scope, go over the details and make sure everyone is on the same page.
+Therefore, as soon as we have articulated software requirements and findings, we conduct a workshop with key stakeholders and the analytics team to approve the scope, go over the details and make sure everyone is on the same page.
 Then, we can get down to deliverables.

-4. Deliverables.
-It’s time to present the result of the Discovery.
-We prepare all the documentation, reports and other deliverables.
-As a rule, we conduct another workshop with the client and other stakeholders to communicate the results of our research, explain the proposed strategy and offer a step-by-step plan for system development.
+It’s time to present the outcome of the discovery process.
+We prepare project documentation, reports, and other discovery phase deliverables.
+As a rule, we conduct another workshop with the client and other stakeholders to communicate the results of our research, explain the proposed strategy, and offer a step-by-step plan for system development.

 User portfolio